 We suggest you check the “Callers get in directly” box to permit the automatic admission of the attendees dialing-in from their phones.

-Remember to include the meeting organizer or delegate as well as all the presenters on the invite list you receive from the meeting requester.
+Remember to include the meeting organizer or delegate as well as all the presenters on the meeting invitation list you receive from the meeting requester.

 Do not use the auto-promote option in the presenter setting.
 Introducing the presenters directly will help you to keep the number of presenters low and manageable.
 Most of the people in the meeting should have attendee status.
 This will reduce the risk of any unexpected disruptions such as an unauthorized person deleting the PowerPoint presentation or muting or unmuting other participants.